confidential-containers/confidential-containers/guides/troubleshooting.md

 #### Guest Firmware Logs

-If the VM is running but there is no guest output in the log, the guest might have stalled in the firmware.
+If the VM is running but there is no guest output in the log, the guest may have stalled in the firmware.
 Firmware output will depend on your firmware and hypervisor.
 If you are using QEMU and OVMF, you can see the OVMF output by adding `-global isa-debugcon.iobase=0x402` and `-debugcon file:/tmp/ovmf.log` to the QEMU command line using the